wandb/weave/docs/docs/tutorial-eval.md

 ## What's next?

-- Follow the [Model Based Evaluation on RAG applications](/tutorial-rag) to evaluate a RAG app using an LLM judge.
+- Follow the [Model-Based Evaluation of RAG applications](/tutorial-rag) to evaluate a RAG app using an LLM judge.